 At a meeting on Friday 29 May, leaders agreed the funding plan for the period throughout 2020–2021, which sets out the direction and focus of adult education and training across Greater Manchester for the next academic year.

-Under the plans, training will be made available to enable staff to return safely to the workplace following the lockdown, and there will be steps taken to reduce the gap in key worker vacancies across the city-region by linking in with the EmployGM job-matching service.
+Under the plans, training will be made available to enable staff to return safely to the workplace following the lockdown, and there will be steps taken to reduce the gap in key worker vacancies across the city-region by linking in with the EmployGM job-matching service (opens new page).

 The AEB supports residents across Greater Manchester to develop the skills they need for work and life through enrolling on a wide range of courses at local colleges and training providers.
 Control was transferred from central government to Greater Manchester Combined Authority (GMCA) from August 2019, and will support up to 75,000 of the city-region’s residents during its first year of devolution.